BrightspaceUI/testing/docs/migration-guide.md

   * Browser name (always `chromium` previously) is now included in the path
   * Local snapshots are now stored in a `.vdiff` directory at the root of the project (which should be listed in `.gitignore`)
   * CI goldens are still stored alongside the tests in a `golden` directory, but without `screenshots/ci`
-* Fixtures were defined HTML files and tests in JavaScript files.
+* Fixtures were defined in HTML files and tests in JavaScript files.
 Both are now defined in JavaScript. (manual migration)
 * Puppeteer was previously used to interact with the browser.
 It has been replaced with Playwright, but the browser can now be interacted with directly. (manual migration)

 ### Strategy for Large Repositories

 For repositories with many vdiff tests, it may be easier to migrate a subset of tests at a time.

 By working in this way, both the old and new vdiff libraries continue to run in parallel as tests are gradually migrated from one to the other.
-Then once all tests migrated, the old infrastructure can be removed.
+Then once all tests are migrated, the old infrastructure can be removed.

 The automated migration tools described below support an optional file pattern to make a gradual migration process possible.

+In CI, the old and new GitHub actions would also run in parallel during the transition period.
+Refer to the instructions to get the new version of the [vdiff GitHub Action](https://github.com/BrightspaceUI/actions/tree/main/vdiff) configured in the repository.

 ### Step 1: Automatically Migrate Local Goldens